nofusscomputing/centurion_erp_migrated/docs/projects/django-template/development/testing.md

 Unit tests are written to aid in application stability and to assist in preventing regression bugs.
 As part of development the developer working on a Merge/Pull request is to ensure that tests are written.
 Failing to do so will more likely than not ensure that your Merge/Pull request is not merged.

+User Interface (UI) test are written to test the user interface to ensure that it functions as it should.
+Changes to the UI will need to be tested.

 ## Writing Tests